ClemensElflein/CoverUI/Firmware/CoverUI/YardForce/README.md

 Now, try again flashing by: `st-flash write firmware_<mdl>_<mcu type>[_<opt mod>, ...].bin 0x08000000`

-### Picoprobe (flash binary) STM32 MCU only!

-Do **NOT** try this variant with a GD32 MCU.
-There's a high risk to brick it!!

-You need [OpenOCD][OpenOCD-url] for this.
-Try `openocd --version` to check if [OpenOCD][OpenOCD-url] is already installed.

-Unplug everything from you stock CoverUI PCB and connect your Picoprobe to GND, CLK, DIO and 3V3.

-Open a terminal/console, then:
-`openocd -f interface/cmsis-dap.cfg -f target/stm32f0x.cfg -c "init; reset halt; stm32f0x unlock 0; reset run" -c "program firmware_<mdl>_STM32[_<opt mod>, ...].bin verify exit 0x08000000 reset; exit;"`

-When done, re-plug your ST-Link and you should see a quick power-on animation.

-If st-flash fails with an error like "Flash memory is write protected", simply flash it again.
-On the second run it should work with this method.

 ### PlatformIO

 [PlatformIO](https://platformio.org/) is a [Visual Studio Code](https://code.visualstudio.com/) extension.
 Once installed, do: